HackerYou/HYFallBootcamp2014/Wordpress/Week 7/Day 2/1-wordpress_themes.md

 Find a theme that you like in the Wordpress Theme Directory, install it in your development environment and activate it. http://wordpress.org/extend/themes/

+Themes from other places - themify.me, woothemes settings, content, woo themes dashboard => make it look like the demo

 ## Developing Themes
 http://codex.wordpress.org/Theme_Development